wp-plugins/events-made-easy/readme.txt

 Donate link: http://www.e-dynamics.be/wordpress
 Tags: events, manager, booking, calendar, gigs, concert, maps, geotagging, paypal
 Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 3.8.1
-Stable tag: 1.1.2
+Stable tag: 1.3.1

 Manage and display events.
-Includes recurring events; locations; widgets; Google maps; RSVP; ICAL and RSS feeds; PAYPAL, 2Checkout, Webmoney and Google Checkout support.
+Includes recurring events; locations; widgets; Google maps; RSVP; ICAL and RSS feeds; Paypal and other payment gateways support.
 SEO compatible.

 == Description ==
-Events Made Easy (formally called 'Events Manager Extended') is a full-featured event management solution for Wordpress.
+Events Made Easy is a full-featured event management solution for Wordpress.
 Events Made Easy supports public, private, draft and recurring events, locations management, RSVP (+ optional approval), Paypal, 2Checkout, Google Checkout and Google maps.
 With Events Made Easy you can plan and publish your event, or let people reserve spaces for your weekly meetings.
 You can add events list, calendars and description to your blog using multiple sidebar widgets or shortcodes; if you are a web designer you can simply employ the template tags provided by Events Made Easy.

 Events Made Easy integrates with Google Maps; thanks to geocoding, Events Made Easy can find the location of your event and accordingly display a map.
 Events Made Easy also integrates payments for events using paypal.